imacleod/unreal-udemy/README.md

-# Udemy - Unreal Engine Developer Course #
+# Unreal Engine 4 Developer Course - Udemy #

-Exercises and code from the Udemy "The Unreal Engine Developer Course - Learn C++ & Make Games" course at https://www.udemy.com/unrealcourse/.
+Exercises and code from "The Unreal Engine Developer Course" at https://www.udemy.com/unrealcourse/.